 • ADLs refer to a set of common daily tasks that are necessary for personal self-care and independent living.
-17 Six ADLs are included in the HOS-M to examine reported difficulty with personal care.
-The ADLs include bathing, dressing, eating, getting in or out of chairs, walking, and using the toilet.
-These measures are found in Question 4 in the HOS-M. For the HOS-M Report, ADL impairment is defined as beneficiaries reporting either difficulty or inability to perform an ADL.
+16 ADLs include bathing, dressing, eating, getting in or out of chairs, walking, and using the toilet.
+These measures are found in Question 4 in the HOS-M. Impairment with ADLs is defined as beneficiaries who reported either difficulty or inability to perform the specific ADL ("Yes, I have difficulty" or "I am unable to do this activity").

-The ability to perform these tasks is predictive of current disease status and mortality risk. ^{18,19} Therefore, regular assessment of functional status is recommended when measuring the effectiveness of care for older adults, and those living with dementia.
-17
+The ability to perform these tasks is predictive of current disease status and mortality risk. ^{17,18} Therefore, regular assessment of functional status is recommended when measuring the effectiveness of care for older adults, and those living with dementia.
+16